 Crowd parades featuring giant fish puppets with names like King Sam and Big Red swim their way through the festival-goers.
-Jim works to keep the festival “integrated, but individual” so that guests can be as involved in whatever aspects of the festival they choose, without feeling forced into any aspect of offered activity.
+Jim works to keep the festival “integrated, but individual” so that guests can be as involved in whatever aspects of the festival they choose, without feeling forced into any activity.

 Music at Salmonfest

 Over 50 acts will perform on four stages under the Alaskan summer sky.
 The festival offers a wide variety of music from reggae to bluegrass to rock.
 Most bands will play at least twice, giving spectators a greater opportunity to experience them.

 About half of the bands have Alaskan roots, and the festival draws nationally known bands.
 A few past participants include Emmylou Harris, Jewel, The Indigo Girls, Trampled by Turtles, Rusted Root, Hope Social Club, California Honeydrops, Clinton Fearon, and Tim Easton.
 The 2018 lineup is headlined by Brandi Carlile and Michael Franti & Spearhead.

 It is a good time with a purpose

 Past festival-goers have expressed their love for the festival and the sense of community gained while being a part of it.
 One fan states, “I like a sense of purpose, with a little hedonism, and being engaged in activities that have a higher purpose or cause is even more enjoyable for me.”